During Production Inspection Services (DUPRO)

 • Pre-shipment inspections needed to assess finished goods

-• Supplier audits used to evaluate management systems and long-term capability
+• Supplier verification audits used to evaluate management systems and long-term capability

 DUPRO services are most effective when combined with other inspection or audit activities as part of a broader quality control strategy.